 There are 5 main categories into which healthcare mobile apps fall.
 While there can be more types, but here we will focus on the main parent categories and see how each of them works.

 This type of healthcare apps routes patients to the nearest and cost-effective emergency rooms.
 In addition, it also provides users with directions, travel time, waiting for the period, insurance options, etc.

 Apps For Maintaining a Healthy Lifestyle

 Apps that fall into this category usually help to educate patients, keeps them on schedule for appointments and care with a pregnancy tracker.
-In simple words, this category includes pregnancy and baby development health apps, diet monitoring apps, healthy nutrition, exercise guides, and fitness tracking apps.
+In simple words, this category includes pregnancy and baby development health apps, diet monitoring apps, intermittent fasting apps, healthy nutrition, exercise guides, and fitness tracking apps.